 - Strive to improve the physical health of those in rehabilitation settings.

-Adarsh Shetty is a consultant rehabilitation psychiatrist working in the South Wales valleys since 2009.
-I have been Chair of the Rehabilitation Faculty for RCPsych in Wales between 2016-2021.
-I have also served as Clinical Director of adult mental health services.
 My interest is in improving rehabilitation networks to support colleagues working in rehabilitation.
-I have organized rehabilitation peer support meetings in South Wales.
-I am passionate about improving the profile of rehabilitation psychiatry amongst trainees.
+I have organised rehabilitation peer support meetings in South Wales.
+I am passionate about raising the profile of rehabilitation psychiatry amongst trainees.
 I have set up and run Balint groups for trainees in our health board for the last 9 years.
-I am involved in quality improvement projects for improving physical health monitoring for patients with severe mental illness.
+I have continued to run trainee Balint groups since moving to Plymouth, having become an accredited Balint supervisor with the Balint Society.
+I have led the rehabilitation curriculum review as Chair of the Rehabilitation Specialty Advisory Committee (SAC).
+I have also led quality improvement projects for improving physical health monitoring for patients with severe mental illness.
 I would welcome questions and suggestions from members about key issues facing rehabilitation services and training in rehabilitation psychiatry.

-Hello, I am Rajesh Mohan (Raj), and I am an inpatient rehabilitation consultant in South London and Maudsley NHS trust, and based in SE London.
+Hello, I am Rajesh Mohan (Raj), and I am an inpatient rehabilitation consultant in South London and Maudsley NHS trust, based in SE London.
 I was the previous chair of the Faculty.
-I am interested in improving the systems for care for people with longer term mental illness, and I was involved in campaigns to improve the provision of rehab services in all local areas and to reduce the chances of people being sent out of area for treatment.
-I advocate for evidence based and integrated models of care where social care and health services are properly resourced, and where care is provided in a way that enables recovery and maximises independence for people with long term needs.
-I support the RCPsych in advancing equality and equity in mental health.
+I am interested in improving the systems for care for people with longer-term mental illness, and I was involved in campaigns to improve the provision of rehab services in all local areas and to reduce the chances of people being sent out of area for treatment.
+I advocate for evidence-based and integrated models of care where social care and health services are properly resourced, and where care is provided in a way that enables recovery and maximises independence for people with long-term needs.
+I support RCPsych in advancing equality and equity in mental health.
 I am involved in teaching medical students and trainees to gain skills in holistic and integrated bio-psycho-social approaches to care.
 Additionally, I support the faculty with organising our annual conference and events.

-Lucy Carrick I am a Rehabilitation Psychiatrist on an Intensive Rehab ward in North West Glasgow.
+Lucy Carrick I am a Rehabilitation Psychiatrist in an Intensive Rehab ward in North West Glasgow.
 I was appointed as Clinical Lead across the NW rehab service but have had to give up the High Dependency Ward to take on a Clinical Director role for now.
-Greater Glasgow and Clyde Mental Health are currently undergoing a five year review process.
-After taking up my rehab post, I very quickly found myself knee deep in the Rehabilitation Services Review which is ongoing.
-It is my hope that the work that we are doing will make a difference to our patient group and that, at the end of this, we will have a well functioning and equitable service across GG&C and Community Rehab team (s) which help our patients continue their journey once discharged.
+Greater Glasgow and Clyde Mental Health are currently undergoing a five-year review process.
+After taking up my rehab post, I very quickly found myself knee-deep in the Rehabilitation Services Review which is ongoing.
+It is my hope that the work that we are doing will make a difference to our patient group and that, at the end of this, we will have a well-functioning and equitable service across GG&C and Community Rehab team (s) which helps our patients continue their journey once discharged.
 We still have to shout loud to be heard and we need that data to make our case!

 Dr Sridevi Kalidindi is a Consultant Psychiatrist and previous Associate Medical Director at the South London & Maudsley (SLaM) NHS Foundation Trust and Visiting Senior Clinical Lecturer at the Institute of Psychiatry, Psychology and Neuroscience.